 Note that the labels must be predefined in the issue tracker server for the bug report to be successfully created.
+The auto label can be used to simplify filtering of auto-generated bug reports when browsing the issue tracker.

 The bug reports use Markdown formatting, which is the default in GitHub and GitLab issue trackers.